By Claire Bacon, ACN, CNC

 - Livaplex supports your liver and gallbladder by providing minerals needed for detoxification and emulsification of fats.

 - Turmeric Forte is our favorite inflammation support, with added Fenugreek fiber to help maintain the anti-inflammatory action in the bloodstream longer.
+Turmeric is just one of the herbs in the wonderful arthritis blend Boswellia Complex.

 - Bilberry herb has been linked to improved night vision.

 - Omega 3 Fatty Acids are also an excellent source for improving vision, because they bring down inflammation systemically.
+You can find them in Tuna Omega 3 and Cod Liver Oil.

 All in all, your diet plays a massive role in how you feel and how your body ages.